j-wye/droid_slam/README.md

 # DROID-SLAM
+Before : This README.md file refer to this [github](https://github.com/princeton-vl/DROID-SLAM) and change to suit my taste

 ## Requirements
 To run the code you will need
 * **Inference:** Running the demos will require a GPU with at least 11G of memory.
 * **Training:** Training requires a GPU with at least 24G of memory.
 We train on 4 x RTX-3090 GPUs.

 ## Getting Started